 The remuneration package for the Executive Management team is structured to reward the achievement of ambitious short-term objectives and also to provide incentives to focus on long-term goals.
 The package consists of a base salary, short- and long-term incentive programs, pension and other fringe benefits.
 The base salary is aligned with the average salary of our peer companies.
 The short-term incentive is awarded as an annual bonus, if agreed targets for the preceding financial year are met.
-The CEO can receive up to nine months' base salary as a bonus pay-out following exceptional results.
-The other members of the Executive Management team can receive up to six months' base salary as a bonus, also on condition of exceptional results.
+The CEO can, subject to the 2019 Annual General Meeting's approval of amended remuneration guidelines for Lundbeck, receive up to fourteen (14) months' base salary as a bonus pay-out following exceptional results.
+The other members of the Executive Management team can receive up to six (6) months' base salary as a bonus, also on condition of exceptional results.